jmeyblum/Hollywood/README.md

 #### IResolvable and IDisposable

-One of the requirement for this framework was that the code injected by the framework post assembly compilation would also be writtable manually.
+One of the requirement for this framework was that the kind code injected by the framework post assembly compilation would also be writeable manually.
 This can be achieved through the `IResolvable` and `IDisposable` interfaces, both called by the framework.

 When injecting a system manually, you usually want to add owned instances from the system's constructor and resolves dependencies (which would otherwise come from `[Needs]` field attributes) from the `IResolvable.Resolve()` method.

-The `IDisposable.Dipose()` method can be used both when injecting a system automatically or manually and will be called when a system gets disposed.
+The `IDisposable.Dispose()` method can be used both when injecting a system automatically or manually and will be called when a system gets disposed.

 ## Why you should used interfaces for Owns and Needs

 You can use both class or interface types for `[Needs]` and `[Owns(typeof(T))]` attributes.
-The advantages of using interface type though is that you can more easily change the concrete implementation type of your system.
+The advantages of using interface types though is that you can more easily change the concrete implementation type of your systems.
 This can be useful for testing, platform specific systems or configuration specific systems.

 ## How it works